SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

                             File extensions to be considered for uploading.
 Default: all file extensions.
 Example: ``--include-extensions dcm jpg png``
     --exclude-extensions EXCLUDE_EXTENSIONS
                           File extensions to be excluded from uploading.
 Default: none.
 Example: ``--exclude-extensions txt csv``
+    --segmentation_path FILE
+                          Path to the segmentation file(s) or a directory --segmentation_names FILE
+                          Path to a yaml file containing the segmentation names.
+The file may contain two keys: "segmentation_names" and "class_names".
     --yes                 Automatically answer yes to all prompts --version             show program's version number and exit